Skip to content

 This vindictiveness differs from typical adult reactions to conflict.
 While most people occasionally feel resentful after disagreements, they generally don’t act on these feelings in ways that damage relationships or workplace functioning.
 For the person with ODD, however, “getting back” at perceived offenders can become a driving motivation that overrides practical considerations like job security or relationship stability.

 ODD reaches far beyond ordinary disagreements, creating persistent challenges in work, relationships, and personal stability.
-These struggles often accumulate, showing why professional diagnosis and treatment are crucial for long-term well-being.
+These struggles often accumulate, showing why professional diagnosis and treatment are important for long-term well-being.

 Resistance to authority often sparks repeated conflicts with supervisors, while argumentative tendencies strain team projects and collaborative decision-making.
 Even constructive feedback may trigger defensiveness, limiting growth.
 As a result, many adults with ODD experience frequent job changes, financial instability, and stalled career development despite having strong skills.